 Both are primarily delivered online, accessible via online course modules from your own computer or laptop.
 Both could be completed from anywhere.
-Both are flexible options, designed to help a diverse range of students get their degrees on their own terms.
+Both are flexible options, designed to help all kinds of different students earn their degrees on their own terms.
 Both synchronous and asynchronous learning options, in some cases, might even be offered by the same program.
 However, beyond that, they can be a little different.

 Synchronous vs Asynchronous Learning: What's The Difference?

-Synchronous classes, in basic terms, are ones that occur on defined schedules and time frames.
-These kinds of courses require students and instructors to be online at the same time.
-Lectures, discussions, and presentations occur at a specific hour.
-All students must be online at that specific hour in order to participate.
+Synchronous learning is when classes occur on set schedules and time frames.
+Students and instructors are online at the same time in synchronous classes since lectures, discussions, and presentations take place at specific hours.
+All students must be online at that exact time in order to participate in the class.

-Asynchronous classes are just the opposite.
-Rather than operating on a regular, defined schedule, they typically allow students to complete their coursework on their own time each week.
-Students may be given a timeframe – usually a one week window – during which they need to connect at least once or twice.
-But overall, students are free to contribute whenever they choose.
-In asynchronous courses, you could hit the proverbial books no matter what hour of day or night.
+Asynchronous classes let students complete their work on their own time.
+Students are given a timeframe – it's usually a one-week window – during which they need to connect to their class at least once or twice.
+The good news is that in asynchronous courses, you could hit the books no matter what hour of day (or night).

 Why Should I Choose Synchronous vs Asynchronous Learning?